Top 10 essential oils for kids!

 Lime adds its bright, cheery scent to the Muscle Strains Oil.

 Lime essential oil that’s been produced by cold pressing is phototoxic.
-This means it can cause negative skin reactions if it’s applied to the skin, and that skin is then exposed to sunlight (or a tanning bed).
+This means it can cause negative skin reactions if it’s applied to the child's skin, and that skin is then exposed to direct sunlight (or a tanning bed).

-Just like lime, orange (sweet) oil is rich in d-limonene.
+Just like lime, sweet orange oil is rich in d-limonene.
 Kids love its familiar, fruity scent, and it helps them stay smiling even during emotionally difficult days.
 Depending on how it’s used, orange (sweet) can calm kids down or perk up their energy.

 Use Orange (Sweet) Oil in the Energizing Citrus Diffuser Blend.